RaisaEithaya/customer_behaviour_analysis/README.md

 Payment Method

-The dataset was loaded and prepared in Python before being analyzed using SQL and visualized in Power BI.
+The dataset was loaded and cleaned in Python, then analyzed using SQL and visualized in Power BI.

-Tools & Technologies
+**Tools & Technologies**

-The project uses the following tools:
+The project uses the following technologies:

 Python (Pandas) – Data loading and cleaning